astronomer/docs/software/install-airgapped.md

       - private-root-ca
     ```

-## Adding Additional Trusted Certificate Authorities to Docker Desktop {#configure-desktop-container-solution-extra-cas}
+### Adding additional trusted Certificate Authorities (private CA's) to Docker Desktop {#configure-desktop-container-solution-extra-cas}

 If your end-users will be deploying images to a container-registry (including the integrated container registry) that uses TLS certificate signed by a private Certificate Authority, Docker Desktop needs to be configured to trust the Certificate Authority's public certificate.